hughes-drew/wustl_pathogen_report/README.md

 - [hughesdrew.shinyapps.io/pathogen_report/](https://hughesdrew.shinyapps.io/pathogen_report/)

-Note: this application is a prototype, and core functions are still in development (see below). **The application and underlying data have not been validated and should not be used for clinical or public health purposes.**
+Note: this app is a prototype, and core functions are still in development (see below). **The app and underlying data have not been validated and should not be used for clinical or public health purposes.**

 ### Preprocessing
 The source data are currently stored as individual .csv files (one per week) that include test-level results and associated metadata (not tracked in this repository).
 The following script aggregates these results, adds week and month labels, and calculates seasonal summary statistics: